aave/aip/content/aips/AIP-ADD-CBETH-TO-AAVE-V3-ETHEREUM.md

 ## Summary

-Flipside Cyrpto presents a proposal to on onboard cbETH to Aave's Ethereum V3 pool. cbETH (Coinbase Wrapped Staked ETH)is an ERC-20 compliant token on Ethereum that represents underlying staked ETH on the Coinbase platform.
+Flipside Crypto presents a proposal to onboard cbETH to Aave's Ethereum V3 pool. cbETH (Coinbase Wrapped Staked ETH)is an ERC-20 compliant token on Ethereum that represents underlying staked ETH on the Coinbase platform.

 ## Motivation

-cbETH adds greater functionality to the recently deployed V3 pool, using robust risk controls. cbETH gives Aave the opportunity to attract new users and deposits, pre-Shanghai upgrade.
+cbETH adds greater functionality to the recently deployed V3 pool, using robust risk controls. cbETH allows Aave to attract new users and deposits, pre-Shanghai upgrade.
 We are excited to add new, quality assets - bringing valuable liquidity to the latest Aave pool.

 ## Specifications